blackrangersoftware/BRS-TAXmoney-core/README.md

 Monero was chosen as the base code for this project based upon its proven stability in the markets, social acceptance, and the code.

+Most everything will remain AS-IS with the exception of branding for the sake of continuity in the use of current code from the upstream.

+We see this project as a possible means of supporting the use of crypro* to pay the taxes due within governments, so that it can be paid from within the accepted ecosystems and markets, an thereby ease to burden of paying thos taxes.

 ## Table of Contents

   - [Development resources](#development-resources)